SilentCaMXMF/Chrome-Google-baseline-Tooling-extension/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+## Privacy Policy

+For details on how this extension handles data and permissions, please read our [Privacy Policy](./PRIVACY)

 ## Acknowledgments

 - [MDN Web Docs](https://developer.mozilla.org/) for comprehensive web documentation